stouffer/EvoGeoModules/manuscript/outline.md

 and macro [@roopnarine;@dunne] evolutionary dynamics have been measured or modelled in species-rich communities, but there is no understanding of how, or even of whether, local/micro-evoluationary and regional/macro-evolutionary feedback into one another.
 Another layer of complexity is that ecological networks are known to vary in their structure over time and space [@refs]: the same two species will not interact in a consistent way locally, either because of local environmental contingencies, by chance, or because their phenologies do not positively covary in space [@devictor].
-As a consequence, *locally*, the evolutionary signal on network structure is expected to be burried under much ecological noise, and the effect of coevolution can only be inferred at the regional scale.
+As a consequence, *locally*, the evolutionary signal on network structure is expected to be burried under much ecological noise, and the effect of coevolution can only be inferred *regionally*.

 We use data on ectoparasites of rodents from Western to Eastern Europe [@ref].
+The local observations are aggregated into a regional metanetwork as per @poisotXX.
+The two phylogenetic trees have been rendered ultrametric.
+We use *PACO* [@balb; @doi] to measure the congruence between trees knowing the matrix of interaction. *PACO* yields a network-level significance value for the likelihood that hosts and parasites have coevolved.

 # Point 1 -- Strong hypothesis that macro-evolutionary processes have macro-ecological consequences